VitorX/MicrosoftToDoHelper/README.md

 # MicrosoftToDoHelper
-The main purpose of this repo is used to pratice for develop with C.MicrosoftToDoHelp tool can help creating the Microsoft todo tasks easily, and this program is still developing.
+The main purpose of this repo is used to pratice for develop with C.

+MicrosoftToDoHelp tool can help creating the Microsoft todo tasks easily, and this program is still developing.

 ## Required Packages
     apt install libcurl4-openssl-dev